joamatab/petsc-docker/README.md

   login    login to your docker account

-  push     build and push the image to the docker registry
+  push     build and upload the image to the docker registry

-  run      run the image
+  run      build and run the image on the local machine

 Usage